mettyoung/mettyoung.github.io/_posts/2021-01-11-i-ii-api-design.markdown

 **In my case, I'm going to use REST Level 3.**

-**Secondly, I wish to sit down and design how our API will look like first.** *This is my preferred way of doing things.* Based on my experience, it is helpful to design first because it pushes us to consider things we might miss if we immediately jumping to coding.
+**Secondly, I wish to sit down and design how our API will look like first.** *This is my preferred way of doing things.* Based on my experience, it is helpful to design first because it pushes us to consider things we might miss if we immediately jump to coding.
 For designing APIs, I think it will be beneficial if we conform to some standardized way of writing API specification.

 In our case, **I will be using [OpenAPI specification](https://swagger.io/specification/)**.
-OpenAPI specification can work with [Swagger UI](https://swagger.io/tools/swagger-ui/) or [Redoc](ttps://redoc.ly) to generate a Web UI to visualized the API specification better.
+OpenAPI specification can work with [Swagger UI](https://swagger.io/tools/swagger-ui/) or [Redoc](https://redoc.ly) to generate a Web UI to visualized the API specification better.

 *An added benefit of OpenAPI specification is the amount of [tooling](https://openapi.tools) provided by the developer community.
 Please make sure to check them out!*

 ## Epilogue

-We can now finally design our API for our expense manager application!

-Please click [here](/static/i-openapi.html) to view the beautiful API documentation.
+Finally, please click [here](/static/i-openapi.html) to view the beautiful API documentation for our expense manager application!

 Now that we've finished the API design, let's proceed with system design.